 Erin and team now invited to apply for funding to make idea a reality

-An Edinburgh Napier student’s creative app idea has come out on top in a new event aimed at driving innovation within Edinburgh’s tourism sector.
+An Edinburgh Napier student’s creative app pitch has come out on top in a new event aimed at driving innovation within Edinburgh’s tourism sector.

 Alongside her team, Event and Festival Management student Erin Roche came first in the recent challenge weekend stage of the Edinburgh Tourism Innovation Challenge.